openfaas/faas/BACKERS.md

 Miscellaneous rewards/amounts are not shown.

+### Hall of fame

+The hall of fame shows contributors who made a sustained positive impact on the project and community, but are no longer able to remain active in Open Source or OpenFaaS.

+* John Mccabe
+* Eric Stoekl
+* Austin Frey
+* Robbie Page

-> Disclaimer: all Patrons regardless of the level of reward are making a monthly pledge to donate money to support Alex Ellis.
-This does not represent an investment, stake or ownership in the OpenFaaS project, OpenFaaS Ltd or any other related entity.
+> Disclaimer: all Patrons are making a monthly pledge to support Alex Ellis in running and operating OpenFaaS.
+This does not represent an investment, stake or ownership in OpenFaaS Ltd or related entities.